Looking for employees or how much does one employee cost

 • Weekend work: For weekend work, the employee shall receive a supplement of at least 10 % of average earnings.

-In addition to the levies and salary, you have to pay other expenses on behalf of the employee:
+In addition to levies and wages, you have to pay other expenses on behalf of your employees:

 • Personal protective equipment: personal protective equipment is protective equipment that must protect employees from risks, must not endanger their health, must not hinder their work and must meet the requirements set by the European Union.
 These include, for example, safety glasses, helmets, etc. You must always provide and pay for them.